botkevin/tinygrad/docs/mnist.md

 print(Device.DEFAULT)
 ```

 You will see `CUDA` here on a GPU instance, or `CPU` here on a CPU instance.
+Ensure that your environment is set up correctly to utilize the GPU, including the installation of the appropriate drivers and libraries.

 ## A simple model